karboosx/procer/docs/custom_functions.md

 ```

 The `StopExecution` object has two constants that you can use to stop the execution of the business logic:
-1. `StopExecution::AFTER_FUCNTION` - Next execution of the Karboosx\Procer script will start processing just after the function is executed.
+1. `StopExecution::AFTER_FUCNTION` - Next execution of the Procer script will start processing just after the function is executed.
-2. `StopExecution::BEFORE_FUCNTION` - Next execution of the Karboosx\Procer script will process second time the function that returned the `StopExecution` object.
+2. `StopExecution::BEFORE_FUCNTION` - Next execution of the Procer script will process second time the function that returned the `StopExecution` object.

-> **Note:** If `StopExecution::BEFORE_FUCNTION` is returned, then next execution of the Karboosx\Procer script will also execute the function that returned the `StopExecution` object.
+> **Note:** If `StopExecution::BEFORE_FUCNTION` is returned, then next execution of the Procer script will also execute the function that returned the `StopExecution` object.
 >
 > In order to process further, you need to return `StopExecution::AFTER_FUCNTION` from the function or regular value.

-For example, giving the following Karboosx\Procer code:
+For example, giving the following Procer code:
 ```procer
 let x be 1.
 let output be custom_function().